-We all know the founder of Facebook but very few of us are aware of the masterminds behind inception & success of Whatsapp.
-The Founders of Whatsapp, Brian Acton & Jan Koum, saw a huge future in the creation of an IM app which could save users from spending a lot on costly messaging services.
+We all know the founder of Facebook but very few of us are aware of the masterminds behind the inception & success of Whatsapp.
+The Founders of Whatsapp, Brian Acton & Jan Koum, saw a huge future in the creation of an IM app.
+It could save users from spending a lot on costly messaging services.
 Once upon a time, both the founders used to work for Yahoo! and applied for Facebook but their application was rejected.
-It is ironic that some years later the number of Whatsapp users were very near to Facebook’s and it was the time when Facebook acquired it for $19 billion.
+It is ironic that some years later the number of Whatsapp users was very near to Facebook’s and it was the time when Facebook acquired it for $19 billion.

 The journey started with naming the application after a common phrase “What’s up”.
 After the founders managed to convince 5 Yahoo!
-Colleagues and one russian coder, the app was launched in 2009.
+Colleagues and one Russian coder, the app was launched in 2009.
 The logo was designed by the founders themselves but the initial programming work was outsourced.
-In the year 2009, the Apple app store was new but the founders saw a lot of potential in it for the growth of application.
-With the immense success, you might be wondering what must be the Business model of Whatsapp or How Whatsapp makes money and How does Whatsapp work.
+In the year 2009, the Apple app store was new but the founders saw a lot of potential in it for the growth of the application.
+With immense success, you might be wondering what must be the Business model of Whatsapp, How Whatsapp makes money or How does Whatsapp work.

 Whatsapp Business Model: Key resources, Activities & User Base

-A. Customer Segment: Jan Koum, one of the founders, had come from Ukraine and realised a big problem of not being able to remain connected easily with family and friends.
+Jan Koum, one of the founders, had come from Ukraine and realized a big problem of not being able to remain connected easily with family and friends.
 Whatsapp had worked as a solution to this big problem.
-Whatsapp lets you connect with your family, friends and share unlimited texts & pictures.
-So its customer base is made up of all the people who wants to connect with each other for personal or professional purposes.
+Whatsapp lets you connect with your family, and friends and share unlimited texts & pictures.
+So its customer base is made up of all the people who want to connect with each other for personal or professional purposes.

-B. Key Resources: The proprietary software platform of Whatsapp is its major key resource.
-The developers, marketing and PR team make a huge part and Sequoia Capital’s investment is also a key resource for the company.
+The proprietary software platform of Whatsapp is its major key resource.
+The developers, marketing, and PR team make a huge part and Sequoia Capital’s investment is also a key resource for the company.

-C. Key Activities: Whatsapp has always been focussed on single motive of being the best Instant messaging app.
+Whatsapp has always been focused on the single motive of being the best Instant messaging app.
 It has not diverted from its aim to enter any other major media or activity.
 Due to the same reason, it does not take any kind of advertisement applications, even from big brands.
 It encouraged zero usage of conventional PR and advertising strategies.

-F. Client Relationship: The customer relationship of Whatsapp is a self service.
-It gives you answers to Frequently asked questions and you also have an option go get assistance by emailing support.
-From the time I have been using Whatsapp, I never got any chance to avail this service in years which depicts that it is very much automated in nature.
+The customer relationship of Whatsapp is a self-service.
+It gives you answers to Frequently asked questions and you also have the option to get assistance by emailing support.
+From the time I have been using Whatsapp, I never got any chance to avail myself of this service in years which depicts that it is very much automated in nature.

-G. Cost Structure: There are expenses to Whatsapp just like other startups such as cost for organization arrangement, furniture, setup, server utilization, utilities, programming authorizing charges etc. With just 32 engineers, it is able to support 450 mn clients.
+There are expenses to Whatsapp just like other startups such as cost for organization arrangement, furniture, setup, server utilization, utilities, programming authorizing charges, etc. With just 32 engineers, it is able to support 450 mn clients.

 How does Whatsapp work?